TheresaLui/SelfHelpContent_v2/articles/problemscopingques.security-center/problemscopingques-portal-ui-portal-blade-errors.md

     "subscriptionRequired": true,
     "resourceRequired": false,
-    "title": "Portal and UI/Inventory in security center", "fileAttachmentHint": "",
+    "title": "Portal and UI/Inventory in security center", "fileAttachmentHint": "Please upload the network capture log (HAR file) or a file that may help diagnose the issue", "formElements": [
-    "formElements": [
         {
             "id": "RBAC_role",
             "order": 1,
             "controlType": "textbox",
-            "displayLabel": "What Azure RBAC roles are assigned to your account?", "infoBalloonText": "To capture the network log, see <a href='https://docs.microsoft.com/azure/azure-portal/capture-browser-trace'>this document</a>", "watermarkText": "Example: Virtual Machine Contributor",
+            "displayLabel": "What Azure RBAC roles are assigned to your account?", "watermarkText": "Example: Virtual Machine Contributor",
             "required": true
         },